sankalp1999/Competitive-Programming/Easy_learnt.md

    If i remove 6, then still 6 is there.
 No decrease in difference.
    But if i remove 1, 6 6
                       6 6 gives 0.
+4. 30A - Accounting
+A * X ^ n = B
+Given a, n and B, find X.
+I didn't work out the maths properly.
+Also, I didn't consider the 0 corner case and probably underestimated the question.
+But it was rated 1400.
+- In future, work out the cases and think carefully
+- Work out the bounds of numbers
+- Do work it out on the paper
+- Try not to take thinking shortcuts and **take breaks**